 Large windows and glass doors can provide bright, natural sunlight for your home, but they also give the outside world a clear view of the interior.
 A simple solution to covering these windows and doors is vertical blinds.
 They're easy to operate, provide convenient opening and closing to allow for the light conditions that you want at any given time, and easily slide out of the way so you can use the door or open the window.
 Whether you're trying to troubleshoot and repair blinds that aren't working or you're just curious, deciphering how vertical blinds work can be a bit confusing.

 Video of the Day

-Like any home product, vertical blinds can tangle or break with normal wear and use.
+Like any home product, vertical blinds can tangle or break as a result of normal use.
 The turning function is particularly prone to sticking and breakage.
 Gears wear easily, and once the teeth on a gear wear down, the blinds won't operate properly.
 If none of the blinds are working and the axle is not moving, first check to make sure that all the individual vanes are properly aligned and facing the same direction.
-Sometimes vanes face the wrong direction and prevent proper turning.
+Sometimes blind vanes face the wrong direction and prevent proper turning.

 If this isn't your issue, there's likely a problem with the gear box attached to the blind wand.
 Remove the wand and try repairing or replacing the box.
 Make sure that the gear is properly aligned.
 If it's just one blind vane that isn't turning, the problem is probably a stripped gear on that vane.
 Adjust or replace the gear.
 Contact the manufacturer of your blinds for warranty service or parts if needed.